marcioAlmada/redsql/README.md

 0. Modify code: correct bug, implement features
 0. Back to step 5

-When everything is ready, create a pull request to desenv branch :)
+When everything is ready, create a pull request to develop branch :)

 PS: This plugin follows specification discussed in [#311](https://github.com/gabordemooij/redbean/issues/311).